-Wondering what a superimposition and haptic communication is?
+Wondering what a superimposition and haptic communication are?
 What are smart glasses and head-mounted displays?
 What is Augmented Reality and Virtual Reality?
 What’s mobile computing?
-What all these digital trends mean?
+What do all these digital trends mean?
 Are you ever going to catch up?… Don’t worry, breathe, keep calm and we are here to help you sort things out.

 So you’ve heard something about AR/VR/MR and would like to know more.
-For most people it is still a quite abstract and exotic technology, often perceived as the science-fiction out of Hollywood movies.
-Animate holograms, interactive displays and virtual 3D models.
+For most people, it is still a quite abstract and exotic technology, often perceived as the science-fiction out of Hollywood movies.
+Animate holograms, interactive displays, and virtual 3D models.
 In fact, all these things do already exist.

 What is Augmented Reality?

 Augmented reality is the technology that expands our physical world, adding layers of digital information onto it.
-Unlike Virtual Reality (VR), AR does not create the whole artificial environments to replace real with virtual one.
+Unlike Virtual Reality (VR), AR does not create the whole artificial environments to replace real with a virtual one.
 AR appears in direct view of an existing environment and adds sounds, videos, graphics to it.

-A view of physical real-world environment with superimposed computer-generated images, thus changing the perception of reality, is the AR.
+A view of the physical real-world environment with superimposed computer-generated images, thus changing the perception of reality, is the AR.

 There are 4 types of augmented reality today: